digital-asset/ghc-lib/README.md

 Copyright [Digital Asset](https://www.digitalasset.com/) 2018-2019.

-The [GHC API](https://hackage.haskell.org/package/ghc) allows you use the [GHC compiler](https://www.haskell.org/ghc/) as a library, so you can parse, analyze and compile Haskell code.
+The [GHC API](https://hackage.haskell.org/package/ghc) allows you to use the [GHC compiler](https://www.haskell.org/ghc/) as a library, so you can parse, analyze and compile Haskell code.
 The GHC API comes pre-installed with GHC, and is tied to that GHC version - if you are using GHC 8.6.3, you get version 8.6.3 of the API, and can't change it.
 The `ghc-lib` package solves that problem, letting you mix and match versions of the GHC compiler and GHC API.
 Why might you want that?

 * Imagine you are writing a tool to work with several versions of the GHC compiler.
 The GHC API changes significantly between each version, so doing this would require writing a lot of C preprocessor code to support it.
 An alternative is to use one version of `ghc-lib` which works across multiple versions of GHC.
 * Imagine you are modifying the GHC API or want features from GHC HEAD.
 With `ghc-lib` you can depend on the revised GHC API, without upgrading the compiler used to build everything, speeding up iteration.